 In John 14:26 we read that the Holy Spirit, parakletes in the original language, comes alongside as our Helper to convict of sin, comfort, instruct, teach and guide us.

 In Romans 15:4-5 we read that we have been given God’s Word, paraklesis in the original language, to instruct us, to encourage us, and to give us endurance and hope.

 Throughout the New Testament, we find several mutuality commands or one anothers that show us how to translate love from a vague sentiment into concrete actions —enabling us to make love our aim (1 Cor.
 14:1) and walk in love.

-Will you join us over the next several weeks as we examine an aspect of love found in 1 Corinthians 13, the great love passage, and a corresponding mutuality command, a one another.
-Let’s walk side by side together encouraging one another along the way and reflecting Jesus to a hurting world in desperate need of God’s redeeming love and grace!
+Will you join us over the next several weeks as we examine an aspect of love found in 1 Corinthians 13, the great love passage, and a corresponding mutuality command—one another.
+Let’s walk side by side together encouraging one another along the way and seeking to reflect Jesus to a hurting world in desperate need of God’s redeeming love and grace!

 Rejoicing in Him!

 Seven-week Bible study: Walk in Love: Learning to Love Others Better.